-Families formed through various types of adoption: local/international, foster care, step-parent, and kinship adoption,
+Families formed through various types of adoption and foster care: local/international, foster care, step-parent, and kinship adoption,

 Adoptive and foster families living in Hong Kong, Macau, Guangdong and in other parts of Asia,